Token Transactions Accounting

 Does it entitle holder to profits?

 If yes: security token or financial instrument — not a utility token.
+Profit entitlements create financial liabilities under IAS 32.

 Can it be used to vote on protocol decisions?

 If governance is the primary right: ambiguous — may be equity-like.
+If governance is secondary to utility: utility element dominates.

 Is there a delivery obligation?

 Utility tokens require an actual service obligation on the issuer.
+If the issuer has no obligation to deliver anything, the token is not a utility token.

 Section 2 — TGE Accounting: Recording Token Sale Proceeds